menu

 Currents at the Cathedrals can be moderate to strong, particularly during tidal changes.
 Your dive shop should plan dives accordingly and consider the strength and direction of the current.
 It’s a good idea for divers to be comfortable with drift diving techniques to maintain control while underwater.

-The Cathedrals ecosystem is teeming with a diverse array of marine life.
-As you descend into the clear waters, you’ll be greeted by a kaleidoscope of tropical fish like yellow tangs, Moorish idols, and parrotfish darting in and out of the coral formations.
+The Cathedrals are teeming with diverse marine life.
+You’ll see a kaleidoscope of tropical fish like yellow tangs, Moorish idols, and parrotfish darting in and out of the coral formations, but for me, one of the highlights of diving at the Cathedrals is seeing tons of green sea turtles!

 As you explore the nooks and crannies of the Cathedrals’ underwater caves, you’ll see delicate sea fans and corals adorning the walls, along with SO many cool nudibranchs!